Alzheimer’s is a devastating disease impacting millions of families and our nation’s economy. The only way to change

 That is why the Alzheimer’s Association, working with and through the Alzheimer’s Impact Movement (AIM), is leading the way to increase research funding at the federal and state level.

-We have propelled the federal government to rise to this challenge, resulting in more than quadrupling Alzheimer’s research funding since 2011 — including a historic $425 million increase for Alzheimer’s research at the National Institutes of Health (NIH) for fiscal year 2019.
-With this increase, along with previous research investments, the NIH is expected to spend $2.3 billion on Alzheimer’s research in 2019.
+We have propelled the federal government to rise to this challenge, resulting in a five-fold increase in Alzheimer’s research funding since 2011 — including a historic $425 million increase for Alzheimer’s research at the National Institutes of Health (NIH) for fiscal year 2019.
+With this increase, along with previous research investments, the NIH is expected to spend $2.4 billion on Alzheimer’s research in 2019.